Clearing the Plains

 Clearing the Plains: Disease, Politics of Starvation, and the Loss of Aboriginal Life is a 2013 book by Canadian scholar James Daschuk.
 The book takes an epidemiological approach and documents the historical roots of modern health disparities between Canadians and Indigenous peoples living in what is now Canada.
 In doing so, Daschuk highlights in particular the role of Canadian policy designed to displace Indigenous populations from their traditional territories to make way for the settlement of the Prairies, including policies that amounted to forced starvation.
 The book implicates numerous government officials, including John A. Macdonald, Canada's first Prime Minister, in advocating for and designing such policies.
 Daschuk thus builds on the work of scholars such as Sarah Carter who have highlighted the shortcomings of Canadian Indigenous policies in the settlement period, along with scholarship on the social determinants of health.
 In an article about his research, Daschuk argued that these types of policies were part of a process of genocide and ethnic cleansing.

+Publication

+The book is based on Daschuk's 2002 doctoral dissertation at the University of Manitoba, titled "The political economy of Indian health and disease in the Canadian northwest."
+Daschuk has stated that he was challenged at his PhD defense for having put together a work primarily of scholarly synthesis, and that he continued to work on adding to the manuscript for years after graduating.
+Ultimately, Daschuk stated that the book represented more than 20 years of work by the time it was published by the University of Regina Press in 2013.